How to Play Craps: Basic Rules

 1Gameplay

-The game of craps is played with two standard, six-sided dice, which are tossed by one of the players onto the table.
-The player throwing the dice is called a shooter, a position for which everyone on the table takes turns.
-The dice move around the table in a clockwise manner and players have the options to shoot or to reject, giving their right to the next player.
-This does not apply to online craps, however, where the roll of the dice is controlled by a piece of software called Random Number Generator.
+The game of craps is played with two standard, six-sided dice that are tossed by one of the players onto the table.
+The player throwing the dice is called the shooter, and everyone at the table takes turns in this role.
+The dice move around the table in a clockwise manner, and each player can choose either to shoot or to pass the dice to the next participant.
+This sequence does not apply to online craps, however, where every roll is handled by a piece of software known as a Random Number Generator.

 2Possible combinations

 Each side of the dice is numbered, so the shooter can roll anything from 2 to 12.
-There are a total of 36 possible combinations in the game and some numbers are more likely to be rolled than others since the combinations that form them are more.
-The house edge for each bet is, therefore, different and the overall winnings or losses in craps depend on chance and on the particular numbers players choose to bet.
+There are a total of 36 possible combinations in the game, and some numbers are more likely to appear than others because they can be formed by a greater number of combinations.
+Therefore, the house edge for every bet varies, and a player’s overall winnings or losses in craps depend both on chance and on the particular numbers they decide to back.

-The number 7, for example, is the easiest one to roll because there are more possibilities for throwing a 7 than any other number in the game.
+The number 7, for example, is the easiest one to roll because there are more ways to throw a 7 than any other number.
 The combinations for 7 are six – 1-6, 6-1, 2-5, 5-2, 3-4, and 4-3.
-In comparison, the 2 and the 12 can be rolled only with 1-1 and 6-6.
-Of course, players can bet on 7, 2, 12 or any other particular number in the game.
-But the rules allow many more interesting wagers to be placed.
+In comparison, 2 and 12 can be rolled only with 1-1 and 6-6, respectively.
+Players can, of course, bet on 7, 2, 12, or any other specific number, but the rules allow for many more interesting wagers to be placed.

 Craps Rules of Play

-The game of craps is played in two main phases but before that, bets should be placed.
-Once all chips are on the table and the shooter chooses a pair of dice from 5 to 8 dice available in a special tray, he or she tosses them to the opposite end of the table.
-The roll will be allowed if the dice reach the opposite inside wall of the table.
+Craps is played in two main phases; however, all bets must be placed first.
+Once every chip is on the table and the shooter selects a pair of dice from the five to eight dice available in a special tray, he or she tosses them to the opposite end of the table.
+A roll is valid only if the dice reach the opposite inside wall of the table.

-When the dice come to a rest, the numbers showing on their top sides are added for the final outcome.
-If one of them shows a 3 and the other a 5, then the outcome of the roll is 8.
-The chips for the losing bets are collected by the dealers, while winners receive their winnings.
-There are, however, bets that remain on the table without being settled – these are often referred to as “riding” bets and they remain active for the following one or more rolls of the dice.
+When the dice come to rest, the numbers on their top sides are added together for the final outcome.
+For instance, if one die shows a 3 and the other a 5, the result is 8.
+Dealers collect the chips for losing bets, while winners receive their payouts.
+There are, however, bets that remain on the table without being settled – often referred to as “riding” bets – and they stay active for the next one or more rolls of the dice.

 Come-Out Roll